aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/4-fetch-data-from-chain.md

 The `account` object is `null` if there is no account connected; when an account is connected, the `account` object holds the account information, including the account address.

 3. Next, we want to fetch the account’s TodoList resource.
-   Begin by importing `useEffect` by adding
+   Begin by importing `useEffect` by adding:

 ```jsx
 import { useEffect } from "react";